DCoupry/autografs/README.rst

 TODO:
 -----
+Medium priority:
+- the symmetry axes detection has trouble with planar shapes
-- implement pillaring
+- implement pillaring by using custom alignement rules
 - more robust mmanalysis module
+Low priority:
 - unit testing coverage is non-existant
 - documentation writing
 - better handling of the databases:
-  + sql for faster selecting using ase.db module
   + precomputing sbu-topologies correspondance
   + list of paths to custom databases...